Dobrivoj Rusov

-Dobrivoj Rusov (born 13 January 1993) is a Slovak footballer who plays for Spartak Trnava as a goalkeeper.
+Dobrivoj Rusov (born 13 January 1993) is a Slovak former professional footballer who played as a goalkeeper.

 Club career

 Rusov was promoted to Spartak Trnava first team in July 2011 from youth teams.
 He made his league debut against Žilina on 20 October 2012.

 In January 2015, he joined Piast Gliwice.
 He stayed in Gliwice for three years, but did not establish himself as the first choice goalkeeper and mostly served as second choice behind Jakub Szmatuła.

+On 14 May 2025, Rusov announced his retirement.